tdecker91/clove.js/README.md

 Usage
 ========
-To use Clove, include jQuery and clove.js in your webpage and apply the effect by selecting an object with jQuery and calling the Clove method.

 For the plugin to work properly you need to specify a doctype.
-With no doctype tag the plugin will not work properly.
+With no doctype tag the plugin will not work.

 ```html
 <!DOCTYPE html>